aromatt/netipds/README.md

 ```

 This design is intended to be familiar and unopinionated, allowing you to decide how
 to handle bad input.
-Here are a few reasonable approaches:
+Here are a few reasonable patterns:

 ### 1. Silently skip invalid prefixes
-This is pattern is used by [bart](https://pkg.go.dev/github.com/gaissmai/bart).
+This is pattern is used by [bart](https://pkg.go.dev/github.com/gaissmai/bart), which
+does not return errors at all -- invalid prefixes result in no-ops.

 ```go
 for _, p := range prefixes {
     _ = builder.Add(p)
 }
 ```
-Presumably, you have already validated your prefixes before building your collection.
+If you use this pattern, then presumably, you have already validated your prefixes
+before building your collection.

 ### 2. Batch errors
-This pattern is used by [netipx](https://pkg.go.dev/go4.org/netipx).
+This pattern is used by [netipx](https://pkg.go.dev/go4.org/netipx), which
+accumulates errors during the build phase, then returns them as a batch.
 ```go
 var errs []error
 for _, p := range prefixes {